 Current Research Projects

-Increasing access to and utilization of treatment by Latino clients with mental health and substance abuse disorders in Macomb County, Mich.
+Increasing access to and utilization of treatment by Latino clients with mental health and substance abuse disorders in Macomb County, Michigan

-Role: Principal Investigator.
-This study draws from Dr. González-Prendes' research as well as from the current literature to identify cultural and gender factors that impact upon the experience and expression of anger for men and women.
+Principal Investigator.
+This study draws from Professor González-Prendes' research as well as from the current literature to identify cultural and gender factors that impact the experience and expression of anger for men and women.
 The study also addresses implications for practice and suggests culture and gender-sensitive approaches to assess and treat anger problems.